 But what if you don’t have genuine savings?
 Does that mean you can’t get the property of your dreams?
 No.

 There are several options you can focus on.
 You can ensure you have a strong and consistent rental history.
 A strong rental history (at least 6-12 months), can mitigate the need for genuine savings.
 If you have a 10% deposit plus Government fees then a number of banks do not have a genuine savings requirement.

 Is Rent Money Wasted Money?

-Buying a home you live in can lead to tax free gains which outperform other investments and also you have your home that you live in and can use this to support your lifestyle.
+Buying a home you live in can lead to tax-free gains which outperform other investments and also you have the home that you live in and can use this to support your lifestyle.
 Ultimately you are also paying off your own home and not the “landlords” property.